usualll/gaa-nanosheet-tcad-devsim-/README.md

 This progression is exactly why planar bulk MOSFETs cannot scale below roughly the 20–30nm gate-length range, and why the industry moved to FinFET and now gate-all-around (GAA) nanosheet architectures: wrapping the gate around the channel on multiple sides suppresses depletion-region growth from the source/drain and restores electrostatic control, pushing the punch-through-limited $L_g$ to much smaller geometries than a planar device could achieve.

-## Visualization

-`utils/mosfet_viz.html` provides an interactive view of the mechanism described above — drag the gate-length slider and watch the depletion regions grow and merge, with live readouts for depletion width, effective channel length, and punch-through status.
-Open it directly in any browser (no server or build step required).

 ## Running the simulation